-I went in to see the Neurologist with no preconceived ideas, but was hoping that he could shed some light on some of my symptoms.
-I wanted to be given another chance to work through some of my symptoms, so that I could finally equate my symptoms with my daily experiences.
+I went in with no preconceived ideas, hoping that my neurologist could shed some light on more of my symptoms.
+I wanted to be given another chance to work through my symptoms, so that I could link my experiences with more of my presenting symptoms.

-Unfortunately, he already had notes from my doctor in front of him from previous correspondence, which made it slightly more difficult to work through and therefore, I came out with little more than I walked in with, except I now have a clearer understanding of which part of my brain is damaged and which parts of my body this accords with.
+Unfortunately, I forgot that he would already have notes from my doctor in front of him.
+Although that made it slightly more difficult, I came out knowing a little more than when I walked in.
+I gained a clearer understanding of which part of my brain is damaged, and which parts of my body, this accords with.

-He also went on to explain why my leg is worse than my arm and explained in more detail which part of the brain was responsible for that.
-I should be able to bring closure, because it’s closure as far as I can go.
+My neurologist went on to explain why my leg is worse than my arm and explained in more detail which part of the brain was responsible for that.

 It is not possible to be certain which of my daily symptoms are attributable to my cerebral palsy, my neurological issues, or which symptoms are to my having been born prematurely, but my neurologist thought that cognitive behavioural therapy (CBT) would help with brain fatigue.
 Having started CBT, it has helped with my anxiety, and it has also helped me to cope with my brain fatigue.